BtheGit/redux-redux/README.md

 const wrappedAdd = wrapper(add)
 ```

-And now we can use wrappedAdd to both get the results of the original function as intended and log it to the console at the same time.
+And now we can use wrappedAdd to both get the results of the original function as originally intended as well as log it to the console at the same time.

 You may notice our wrapper function is built to expect the function it is wrapping to have two arguments, 'a' and 'b'.
 This makes it pretty inflexible.
 Instead we can capture all of the arguments (no matter how many there are) and pass them to our wrapped function without ever having to know how many or what they are.
 There are a few ways to do this in Javascript.
 Typically you either see people use the 'arguments' keyword which is a secret feature of any function.
-It is like an array (but not quite) and it holds all the arguments in an array, you don't have to make it yourself.
+It is like an array (but not quite) that holds all the arguments passed to a function, you don't have to make it yourself.

-The other way that is more common these days because it is more flexible (though we won't take advantage of that aspect right now) is to use a spread operator.
+The other way that is more common these days is to use a spread operator.
 We saw this much earlier as one way of cloning arrays and objects.
 Here it will first gather all the arguments a function gets into an array, and then when we use it again it will spread those back out, just like we found them, in the new array we return:

 ```javascript
 function wrapper(func) {